 Currently, Albania's energy requirements are not met using natural gas due to the lack of infrastructure.
-By virtue of the data provided by the Institute of Statistics ("INSTAT"), the production of natural gas in Albania for the year 2014 was 28 kilotons of oil equivalent ("ktoe"), while the quantity distributed to the consumer was only 8 ktoe.
-However, the consumable produced quantities are used in the industry sector, while the energy requirements in Albania are mainly met by other sources as crude oil, coal, firewood and electric power.
+By virtue of the data provided by the Institute of Statistics ("INSTAT"), the production of natural gas in Albania for the year 2016 was 79 kilotons of oil equivalent ("ktoe"), while the quantity distributed to the consumer was only 51 ktoe.
+The final and completed data for the year 2016 shall be published within September 2018.

+However, the consumable produced quantities are used in the industry sector, while the energy requirements in Albania are mainly met by other sources such as crude oil, coal, firewood and electric power.